Ellen

 Artist Bio:

-She holds an MA in studio art from New York University and a BFA from the Massachusetts College of Art and Design and lives in New York City.
+She holds an MA in Studio Art from New York University and a BFA from the Massachusetts College of Art and Design.

 Artist Statement: